tlbravo/sql_squirrel_census/README.md

 ## Key Findings

 I begain exploring the dataset through queries.
+Here are my findings:

-First, I wanted to find the data where most squirrel sightings occured.
-400 squirrels were recorded on 10/13/18.
+* The most number of squirrels seen in one day was 400 squirrels recorded on 10/13/18.
 This could be due to many reasons like the weather, matting patterns, etc.

+* Squirrels with gray primary fur colors were the majority observed followed by cinnamon, then black.

-Most squirrel sightings occured during the PM hours for both adults and juveniles on the ground plane.
+* Most squirrel sightings occured during the PM hours for both adults and juveniles on the ground plane.
+    * They may venture out at night in search of food due to less competition than the daytime.
+    * Volunteers are more likely to spot them closer to the ground.

-More squirrels who approached humans were not found eating.
+* More squirrels who approached humans were not found eating.

+## Conclusions

+SQL is an excellent tool that could be used to explore and gain more insight on large datasets through queries.
+Overall, the data was clean and easy to work with because the volunteers and researchers did an excellent job entering data and upkeeping data integrity.

+Further analysis could be used to track the squirrel population for conservation activities.
+Currently, most squirrel species in North America have the conservation status of "least concern (population stable)" so luckily squirrel conservation analysis may not be necessary for a few more decades.